 Port Leave the default value (21) unless your host tells you otherwise.
 Do note that Joomla! only

 Username and password

-What they claim to be, the user name and password to connect to your site's FTP server to your site and navigate to your site's root, which is usually a directory named htdocs, httpdocs, http_docs, public_html or www.
-Look at the right hand pane, above the folder tree (Remote site text box).
+What they claim to be, the user name and password to connect to your site's FTP server folder tree (Remote site text box).
 Copy it and paste it in the Directory box.